 The proposed Local Centre and Primary School is at the centre of the site, co-located between the PRoW North Walsham FP2 and Weavers Way, linked by the main residential street.
 This puts these community facilities at the strategic and physical heart of the new community.
 As such this location provides the Local Centre and town plaza the opportunity to support varied activities, enjoyment and growth, having the potential to become a destination in it's own right.
+The trigger points for additional design and construction matters will be dictated by third parties and agreed through the determination of the planning application.
+In addition, the provision of the School will be dependent on educational need, and if there is not a need there is ability to allow this area to be altered to another use dependant upon demand.

-These areas will also be accessible and permeable, celebrating connectivity via numerous sustainable transport methods which support accessibility for all types of users.
-The proximity to existing PRoWs also provides excellent access for the existing community at North Walsham.
-This integration with sustainable transport routes ensures the Local Centre aligns with 15-minute neighbourhood ethos.
+These areas will prioritise accessibility and permeability, embracing connectivity through various sustainable transport methods to cater to all users.
+The proximity to existing PRoWs offers excellent access for the current North Walsham community.

-The proposal will be supported by areas of high quality public and open space, including dedicated areas for allotments, town park and further sport provision adjacent to North Walsham Town Football Club.
-This variety of facilities and landscapes promotes access to leisure opportunities, providing space for the community, in a safe, visually pleasing and sustainable location.
+The proposal includes high-quality public and open spaces, with dedicated areas for allotments, a town park, and additional sports facilities near

-The new town park will be centred to the north of the proposed local centre, which will be linked with a new Neighbourhood Equipped Area for Play.
-Views will be provided over the proposed SuDS features, providing a glimpse of the green link along the Aylsham Road corridor, providing excellent access to the proposed extension of North Walsham Town Football Club.
-Additionally, the design of this public open spaces will achieve a reduction in opportunities for crime and antisocial behaviour by implementing Secured by Design measures.
+North Walsham Town Football Club.
+This diverse environment promotes community access to leisure opportunities in a safe, visually appealing, and sustainable location.
+The new town park, located north of the proposed local centre, will be linked to a Neighbourhood Equipped Area for Play, offering views over SuDS features and providing excellent access to the proposed extension of North Walsham Town Football Club.
+The design incorporates Secured by Design measures to reduce opportunities for crime and antisocial behaviour.